richplastow/tunefields-old-without-nextjs/notes/01-setting-up-nx.md

 has not been deleted or changed (it can become a menu or auto-redirect page).

-You can check one of the builds using `npx nx serve-static`, although this is not an accurate simulation of how GitHub Pages will serve the apps:
+You can check one of the builds using `npx nx serve-static`, although this is not an accurate simulation of how GitHub Pages will serve the apps.
+Also, in the [next step](./03-not-found-and-deep-links.md), the 'maker' app will need to be served at '/make/', which will break `npx nx serve-static maker`.

 ```bash
 npx nx serve-static maker